danielhookins/clicker/README.md

 # Clicker

-A clicker written in C++ using the SDL2 library.
+A clicker game written in C++ using the SDL2 library.

 ## Project structure